Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - Efficiency rule.
 I haven’t heard precisely of this before but I’m guessing it’s some variation on burn multiple.
 We’ll review it later.
 Surprised they lack data for the bigger categories.

 - CAC payback period (CPP).
-The prior discussion aside, these numbers look very strong raising two questions: who are these companies again (presumably top tier) are they calculating it funny?
+The prior discussion aside, these numbers look very strong raising two questions: who are these companies again and are they calculating it funny?

 - SaaS quick ratio.
 We’ll come back to this once I know what it is.
 If it’s a liquidity ratio (and it turns out it’s not) then these companies would be swimming in cash.

 - Magic number.
-Usually this is the inverse of the CAC ratio, but sometimes (and as defined by Scale) done on revenue, not ARR.
+Usually this is the inverse of the CAC ratio, but sometimes (and as defined by Scale) calculated using revenue, not ARR.
 When I invert the magic numbers here, I see CAC ratios of 1.4, 1.1, 1.0, 1.3, and 1.3 across the five categories — which are all pretty good.

 - For fun, let’s do some metrics footing.
-In practice, CPP is usually around 15 / magic number [3], so I can create a calculated CPP (which is 21.4, 16.7, 15.0, 18.8, and 18.8 across the 5 categories).
-Since these values are about 1.4x the reported CPPs, I’m pretty sure we’re not defining everything the same way.
+In practice, CPP is usually around 15 / magic number [3], so I can create an implied CPP (which is 21.4, 16.7, 15.0, 18.8, and 18.8).
+Since those values are about 1.4x the reported CPPs, I’m pretty sure we’re not defining everything the same way.
 We’ll see what we find later [4].

 - S&M % of revenue.
 A good metric, and a quick skim again shows pretty solid numbers.
-Compared to RevOps Squared, which I believe hits a broader population of SaaS companies, this shows ~35%, ~35%, 54%, 43%, and 45% across the five categories [5].
+Let’s compare to RevOps Squared, which hits a broad population of SaaS companies, and shows ~35%, ~35%, 54%, 43%, and 45% across the five categories [5].
 The notable difference is that Insight’s companies spend more earlier (83%, 45% in the first two categories), presumably because they’re shooting for higher growth.

 - Net revenue retention (NRR) aka net dollar retention (NDR) [6].
-While there is always a definitional question here, the number themselves look very strong (cf. RevOps Squared at ~103%, ~104%, 110%, 106%, and 102%).
+While there is a definitional question here, the number themselves look very strong (cf. RevOps Squared at ~103%, ~104%, 110%, 106%, and 102%).
 I believe this reflects Insight’s high-flying sample more than a calculation difference, but maybe we’ll learn differently later.

 - Gross revenue retention (GRR) aka gross dollar retention (GDR).
 This is an increasingly popular metric because investors are increasingly concerned that one train may hide another [7] in analyzing expansion and shrinkage, and thus want to see both NRR and GRR.
 The figures again look quite strong (cf. RevOps Squared at ~86%, ~87%, 88%, 88%, and 87%).
 This reinforces the point that we need to understand the sample differences behind benchmarks: Insight sets a much higher bar on NRR and GDR than RevOps Squared [8].

 - Annual revenue churn (rate).
-I’ve never heard it put exactly this way, but this is some churn rate.
-It looks very close to 1 – GRR (i.e., plus or minus 1-2%).
-It’s hard to understand why I need both.
+I’ve never heard it exactly this way, but this is some sort of churn rate.
+It looks very close to 1 – GRR (i.e., plus or minus 1-2%), so it’s hard to understand why I need both.
 More later.

 - NPS (net promoter score).
 The first question is always for which role because NPS can vary widely across end users, primary users, adminstrators, and economic decision makers.
 That can also lead to random weightings across those categories.
 That said, the numbers here strike me as setting a very high bar.

 - New bookings as a % of total bookings.
-This is a good metric, but I look at it the other way and look at ARR, not bookings [9].
-That is, I look at expansion ARR as a % of new ARR and I like to run around 30%, lower when you smaller and higher when you’re bigger.
+This is a good metric, but I look at it the other way (i.e., expansion %) and use new ARR, not bookings [9].
+That is, I prefer expansion ARR as a % of new ARR and I like to run around 30%, lower when you’re smaller and higher when you’re bigger.

 - Average sales cycle (ASC) (months).
 This was the row that shocked me the most — with numbers like 2.5, I’d have guessed there were measuring quarters, not months.
 Then again, I come from an enterprise background, but I do work with some SMB companies.
 Let’s see if they drill into it later.
 And remember it’s a median, I’d love to see the distribution and cut by deal size.

 - S&M as % of total opex.
-I get why people do this [10] but I don’t like as a metric, prefering S&M as a percent of revenue.
+I get why people do this [10] but I don’t like it as a metric, prefering S&M as a percent of revenue.
 (Cf. RevOps Squared where S&M as % of revenue runs 30-50%.)

 - Sales headcount as % of total headcount.
 I get where they’re coming from with this metric, but I prefer to track what I call quota carrying rep (QCR) density = QCRs / sales headcount.
 I’m trying to measure the percent of the sales org that is actually carrying an incremental quota [11].
 See my post, the Two Engines of SaaS, which introduces both QCR density and its product equivalent, DEV density.
-Because I don’t track this one or anything close to it, I have no intuitive reaction to the numbers.
+Because I don’t track this one, I have no intuitive reaction to the numbers.

 - Bookings per rep. I’m imaging this is what I’d call new ARR per rep, aka sales (or AE) productivity, measured in new ARR per year.
 These numbers strike me as correct for enterprise, but inconsistent with a 3 month ASC — that usually connotes smaller deals and lower sales productivity on the order of $600K ARR/year.
 The key rule of thumb here is that bookings/rep is ideally 4x a rep’s on-target earnings (OTE).
 So this data implies sellers with $250K OTE.